1. Have Students Write a Compare and Contrast Essay / Paragraph

-Some of you have probably had paper snowball fights as a brain break or reward activity in your classroom, but they can also be used for learning!
+You might have seen snowball fights being used as a brain break or reward activity in your classroom, but they can also be used for learning!
 This is fun way to engage your students during a comparing and contrasting lesson.

-If you are looking for a more controlled, less chaotic version of the snowball fight, this is what you want!
+If you are looking for a more controlled, less chaotic version of the snowball fight, then the Four Corners Game is what you want!
 It's a fun activity that gets kids moving while comparing and contrasting.

 Venn Diagrams are our go to when comparing and contrasting, but sometimes the open ended-ness of blank Venn Diagrams limits higher level thinking.
-Use scaffolded Venn Diagrams to teach students how to think more critically when filling out Venn Diagrams.
+Use scaffolded Venn Diagrams to teach 3rd, 4th, and 5th grade students how to think more critically when filling out Venn Diagrams.

 In our increasingly visual society, the ability to communicate information using visuals will become increasingly important.
 Giving students opportunities now to experiment with this will benefit them in the long run.

 "Would You Rather" questions force students to choose between 2 options - and they automatically compare and contrast while thinking about their two choices.
 By creating thoughtful questions and asking students to defend their answers, your students will compare and contrast without even realizing it!